-Interdisciplinary curriculum coordination will be done with the other departments on a regular basis.
-The nature of an English Language Course demands varied text types and genres.
-Students will be exposed to informational and literary texts that may encompass any of the following areas: art, history, music, science, mathematics, business, and/or technology.
-Throughout the year, students will use resources from these areas in their English Language Arts class(es).
-This course reinforces concepts taught in:
+Interdisciplinary curriculum coordination will be done with other departments on a regular basis.
+The nature of the broadcasting discipline demands varied access to many of the following areas: art, English Language Arts, social studies/history, science, mathematics, business, physical education and/or technology.

+This course may reinforce concepts taught in:

+- Social Studies/History

+- English Language Arts

+- Humanities

+- Mathematics

+- Psychology

+- Science

+- Physical Education

+- Technology

-- Social Studies - Humanities - Mathematics - Science - Technology - Appropriate and competent use of relevant websites and digital software and equipment 8.1.8 - Recording student performances/projects using appropriate audio, video, and /or photographic means to facilitate classroom critique of student growth and progress 8.1.8 - Presentation and exploration of related career possibilities 9.2.8 - Working in teams to create group based learning activities and projects CRP1 - Application of skills learned in class to project based activities CRP2
+- Appropriate and competent use of relevant websites and digital software and equipment 8.1.8

+- Recording student performances/projects using appropriate audio, video, and /or photographic means to facilitate classroom critique of student growth and progress 8.1.8

+- Presentation and exploration of related career possibilities 9.2.8

+- Working in teams to create group based learning activities and projects CRP1

+- Application of skills learned in class to project based activities CRP2